MedP-CLIP: Medical CLIP with Region-Aware Prompt Integration: Related Work

 \subsection{Medical VLMs}

 CLIP~\citep{CLIP} has established powerful transferable representations through large-scale image-text alignment, but its application in the medical domain remains challenging due to the lack of prior anatomical knowledge and limitations in fine-grained semantic representation.
 To address this, domain-specific adaptation methods have been pre-trained on medical corpora.
 For instance, MedCLIP~\citep{wang2022medclip} and PMC-CLIP~\citep{lin2023pmc} leverage medical image-text data for specialized pre-training, enabling CLIP to align global information in medical images with relevant text.
 Further, BiomedCLIP~\citep{zhang2025multimodal} underwent large-scale training on the PMC-15M dataset containing 15 million biomedical image-text pairs, even outperforming state-of-the-art radiology-specific models on tasks like RSNA pneumonia detection.
 Recently, Khattak et al. developed UniMed-CLIP~\citep{khattak2024unimed} on datasets spanning six medical modalities, enhancing CLIP's multimodal generalization ability in medicine.
-Crucially, these models predominantly adopt a global representation paradigm, which stands in fundamental conflict with the clinical diagnostic workflow requiring precise localization of anatomical structures and pathological regions.
-Even task-customized extensions, such as CLIP-Lung~\citep{lei2023clip} for malignancy prediction or MediCLIP~\citep{zhang2024mediclip} for few-shot abnormality detection, still rely solely on image-level embeddings, lacking an explicit mechanism to associate textual semantics with spatial regions.
+More recent efforts have further expanded this direction: BIOMEDICA~\citep{lozano2025biomedica} constructs a large-scale open biomedical image-caption archive from scientific literature, MedicalNarratives~\citep{ikezogwo2025medicalnarratives} introduces localized medical narratives by aligning medical visual content with explanatory language and spatial traces, and SurgLaVi~\citep{perez2026surglavi} builds a large-scale hierarchical surgical vision-language dataset with semantically enriched clip-caption pairs for surgical representation learning.
+Meanwhile, CLIP-Guided Generative Network~\citep{zhang2025clip} explores CLIP-guided pathology nuclei image augmentation to improve nuclei segmentation and classification under limited annotations.
+Nevertheless, existing medical VLMs still largely lack a native and flexible region-prompt interface for clinician-in-the-loop interaction, which may be insufficient for diagnostic workflows requiring precise localization of anatomical structures and pathological regions.
 Consequently, they are unable to support clinician-in-the-loop interaction requiring dynamic region-aware prompting, highlighting an unresolved gap in medical VLMs.